mozilla/hawk/README.md

 At this time, **Hawk** is only implemented in JavaScript as a node.js module.
 Check this space for future support of other languages (and such contributions are always welcome).

+### Why isn't the algorithm part of the challenge or dynamically negotiated?

+The algorithm used is closely related to the key issued as different algorithms require different key sizes (and other requirements).
+While some keys can be used for multiple algorithm, the protocol is designed to closely bind the key and algorithm together as part of the issued credentials.

+### Why is Host the only header covered by the request MAC?

+It is really had to include other headers.
+Headers can be changed by proxies and other intermediaries and there is no well-established way to normalize them.
+The only straight-forward solution is to include the headers in some blob (say, bas64 encoded JSON) and include that with the request, an approach taken by JWT and other such formats.
+However, that design violates the HTTP header boundaries, repeats information, and introduces other security issues because firewalls will not be aware of these “hidden” headers.
+In addition, any information repeated must be compared to the duplicated information in the header and therefore only moves the problem elsewhere.